PADM - Public Administration

 Social entrepreneurship is a growing field that depends on market driven practices to create social change.
 Social entrepreneurs leverage available economic resources and innovation to support their passion to have a positive impact on the global and local community.
 Social entrepreneurship is a critical topic for students and professionals who plan careers in both for-profit and not-for-profit organizations.
 A global interest in ecological, economic, political and social welfare requires that organizations respond wisely to societal demands.
 An examination of social entrepreneurship provides the framework for understanding and practicing socially responsible behaviors.
 Proponents of social entrepreneurship recognize that innovation, creativity, adaptation and planning are key ingredients in creating ventures that respond to critical social needs.
 Course introduces students to the complex dynamics underlying social entrepreneurship as an emerging national and global phenomenon.
 Challenges the student to look beyond well-established business objectives — the creation of wealth — and investigate how wealth creation can impact public good.
 Consists of lectures, case discussions, and original research conducted by the students.
 An investigation of global social entrepreneurial initiatives including the establishment of India’s Grameen Bank, Transparency International, Social Accountability International, the Ethos Institute, the Ashoka Foundation, and other well known, and lesser well known, “social value” initiatives and their leaders is useful in understanding the entrepreneurial aspects of business planning, scaling and sustainability.

 Provides students with an opportunity to engage in advanced study in topics that are of immediate concern and arise only occasionally.
 Content varies with issues that arise, student needs, and faculty expertise.
 Directed to Master of Public Administration students.
-May be repeated if topics are different.
+Repeatable for credit with a change of content.
 Prerequisite: instructor's consent.

 Explores the roles of state and local governments and officials in economic development through the use of case studies.
 Examines financing in economic development from the perspectives of public purpose and community objectives.

 Cross-listed as ECON 765.
-Examination of theories of economic decision making and institutions, with a focus on how economic tools can be used to inform policy and management in the public and nonprofit sectors.
-Covers economic principles as well as discussing market failures and public policies intended to correct or alleviate market failure.
+Examines theories of economic decision making and institutions, with a focus on how economic tools can be used to inform policy and management in the public and nonprofit sectors.
+Covers economic principles and discusses market failures and public policies intended to correct or alleviate market failure.
 Economic decision making tools for public and nonprofit management are also introduced.

 For students desiring to work in an urban planning agency or who will be involved in planning issues as an administrator at the city, county, state or federal level.
 Also for students seeking an understanding of the complex process of urban-related life.
 Examines the role of planning in solving human and environmental problems.
 Emphasizes the relationship between specialists, citizens and elective officials as participants in the planning process.